Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 > [!TODO]
 > MOVE INTO SMOOTHQUANT SECTION OR JUST BEFORE

 A final distinction to be made is how quantization parameters are shared between elements of our parameters and activations.
-Throughout this blog, we'll use the following diagram to illustrate a matmul:
+Consider the following diagram of a matrix multiplication:

 <img src="_attachments/GEMM%20(1).svg" width="600" height="500">